fortinet/demo-extensions/README.md

-# FortiDemo Inspector
+# FortiOS Provider Integration with Terraform
 ## Description
-  A Terraform script to demonstrate AWS Inspector with FortiGate.
+  A Terraform script to demonstrate [FortiOS provider](https://registry.terraform.io/providers/fortinetdev/fortios/latest/docs) to configure a FortiGate VM in AWS.

+  Running the code below with a FortiDemo instance will request a connection to the Security Fabric.
+The user will need to authorize the FortiGate AWS VM from the Fabric Connectors page.

+  Additionally, the script will also initiate an AWS Inspector run on the Ubuntu instance in the private subnet.

 ## Requirements
 * [Terraform](https://learn.hashicorp.com/terraform/getting-started/install.html) 0.14